KaiDeMori/WinGPT/Taxonomy/system_message_template.md

 {{existing_categories}}

 If the conversation does not fit in any of the predefined categories, create a new category that is appropriate for the topic.
-If you can not find a fitting category or a title, set it to null.